KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Status-Article.md

     @PageColor(blue)
 }

-This article describes the KeyboardKit state engine.
+This article describes the KeyboardKit status engine.

-KeyboardKit has ways to check various keyboard state, such as if a keyboard is enabled in System Settings, if **Full Access** is enabled, if the keyboard is currently being used, etc.
+KeyboardKit has ways to check various keyboard statuses, e.g. if a keyboard is enabled in System Settings, if Full Access is enabled, if a keyboard is actively being used, etc.

 This information can be used to make an app help users to set up their keyboard properly.

-## Keyboard state
+## Keyboard Status Context

 The observable ``KeyboardStatusContext`` can be used to observe the state of any keyboard: